gchq/stroom-docs/content/en/docs/install-guide/setup/open-id/edge-proxy/aws-alb.md

 The access token Entra ID gives the ALB is a Microsoft Graph token, and the ALB only uses it to call Graph's user info endpoint, which is exactly what it is for.
 It is still needed if Stroom-Proxies or other machine clients obtain Entra ID tokens to present to Stroom directly, as that traffic does not go through the ALB's authenticate rule.

-Use a single tenant registration and the **v2.0** endpoints throughout, for the reasons given on the Entra ID page.
+Use a single tenant registration.
+The example below uses the **v2.0** endpoints, as the Entra ID page recommends, but behind an ALB the choice of endpoint generation decides which claims Stroom gets, so read [Identity Claims](#identity-claims) before settling on it.

 ### Listener Rule